 Support surges for smoking ban in tobacco country

-There are 2 comments on the WRAL.com story from 11 hrs ago, titled Support surges for smoking ban in tobacco country.
-In it, WRAL.com reports that:
+There are 2 comments on the The Daily News-Record story from 17 hrs ago, titled Support surges for smoking ban in tobacco country.
+In it, The Daily News-Record reports that:

+More than seven in 10 people in one of the nation's largest tobacco-producing states support a statewide smoking ban in most public places.
 It's the highest level of support ever recorded in polling by the Foundation for a Healthy Kentucky since the group first asked the question in 2011.
-Anti-smoking advocates hope the numbers will fuel a renewed push for a public smoking ban in a state that leads the country in the number of tobacco-related cancer cases per 100,000 people.

 |